Malang East Java, Indonesia Travel Guide

 For those with more time, combining Malang with other East Java or regional destinations makes a comprehensive and unforgettable journey.

 A popular 2-3 daily schedule.
-Experience Mount Bromo, then continue from the east to Ijen Crater for blue fire and the stunning turquoise acid lake.
+Experience Mount Bromo, then continue from the eastward to Ijen Crater for blue fire and the stunning turquoise acid lake.

-Combine Malang, Batu, Trowulan, and Surabaya for a dive into East Javanese history, culture, and urban life.
+Combine Malang, Batu, Trowulan, and Surabaya for a deep look at East Javanese history, culture, and urban life.
 Relaxed exploration of each.

 Accessible via train from Malang.
 Yogyakarta is famous for Borobudur and Prambanan temples, batik, and heritage arts.